 Click here for an index to the deeds for 273 Beacon, and click here for further information about the land between the south side of Beacon and Alley 418, from Dartmouth to Exeter.

-Charles W. Freeland is shown as the owner of 273 Beacon on the original building permit application.
-On July 17, 1877, the house was purchased from him by leather dealer George Franklin Putnam, and he is shown as the owner on the final building inspection report, dated October 12, 1877.
+On July 17, 1877, 273 Beacon was purchased from Charles W. Freeland by leather dealer George Franklin Putnam, and he is shown as the owner on the final building inspection report, dated October 12, 1877.
 He and his wife, Sarah Becket (Hood) Putnam, made it their home.
 They previously had lived at 146 Marlborough.

 The Putnams continued to live at 273 Beacon in during the 1907-1908 winter season, but moved thereafter to 338 Marlborough.